aajonusnet/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: So THC isn't part of it?

 A: THC is locked in the tar and in the cellulose.
-So that's why if you chew it a long time, the tylen enzyme that's in our saliva will help break it and release it.
+So that's why if you chew it a long time, the ptyalin enzyme that's in our saliva will help break it and release it.

 Q: [unintelligible]